darknuma/ExpensesDatabase/Readme.md

 ```bash
 python3 expenses.py
 ```
-This would execute the expenses.py and run the test on the for the various operations done by the Expenses Class Expense representation
+This would execute the expenses.py and run the test on for the various operations done by the Expenses Class Expense representation
 Updating the Expenses

-an example below of the code:
+an example of the code:
 ```python
 import uuid
 from datetime import datetime, timezone